GeorgeGevorkyan/EXT/README.md

 ## Usage
-To use samples you need host this repo and
+To use samples you need host this repo

-1. Use your hosting service or you can use GitHub Pages:
+Use your hosting service or you can use GitHub Pages:
+  * Our GitHub Pages:
   * GitHub Pages:
     1. Create your own project on GitHub